Chart Color Schemes

 Population growth drivers in Woody Point are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-Overseas migration contributed approximately 66% of Woody Point's population gains during recent periods.
-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections from 2023 based on 2021 data are used.
-However, these state projections lack age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections released in 2023 and based on 2022 data for each age cohort.
-Projected demographic shifts indicate a significant population increase in Woody Point, forecast to reach 6663 persons by 2041 based on aggregated SA2-level projections, reflecting a total increase of 23% over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections from 2023 based on 2021 data are used, applying proportional growth weightings for age cohorts in line with ABS Greater Capital Region projections released in 2023.
+Projected demographic shifts indicate a significant population increase in Woody Point, forecast to increase by 1,461 persons to 2041 based on aggregated SA2-level projections, reflecting an overall increase of 26.6% over the 16 years.

 Frequently Asked Questions - Population